 The simplest way to think about seller financing for business acquisition is to regard the current business owner as a lender.
-The buyer strikes a deal with the seller, agreeing to pay back the total sale price (or most likely, a portion of it) over the course of a set term with interest.
+The buyer strikes a deal with the seller, agreeing to pay back the total sale price (or most likely, a portion of it) over a set term with interest.

-Typically, seller financing terms are comparable to those of a business loan, with repayment terms between 3 and 7 years, monthly remittances and competitive interest rates usually falling within the 6 to 10 percent range.
+Typically, seller financing terms are comparable to those of a business loan, with repayment terms between 5 and 7 years, monthly remittances and competitive interest rates usually falling within the 6-10% range.
 A down payment is almost always required, as is a pledge of collateral and/or a personal guarantee agreement.

-Example of Owner Financing for a Business Acquisition
+Example of Seller Financing a Business Acquisition

-- Extended Seller Financing: $500,000
+- Seller Financing: $500,000

-- 20 Percent Down Payment: $100,000
+- Down Payment: $100,000

-- Term: 10 Years (120 payments)
+- Term: 10 Years (120 monthly payments)

-- Monthly Remittance: $4,644.34
+- Monthly Payment: $4,644.34

 - Total Interest Paid: $157,320.70

-Provides Financing When Traditional Lending Products Are Not an Option
+Provides Financing Without Conventional Lending Products

 Vested Seller Interest